-Stage 1: Selection of qualified participants for this face-to-face course will be from among those who previously enrolled in and passed the self-learning e-course on the same subject.
-The self-learning e-course will be available on the APO e-learning website: http://www.apo-elearning.org/moodle19/.
+Stage 1: Qualified participants for the face-to-face course are selected from among those who previously enrolled in and passed the self-learning e-course on the same subject.
+The self-learning e-course is available on the APO e-learning website.

-Stage 2: This face-to-face course will have an examination, and successful participants will be requested to carry out a productivity improvement assignment in their countries within three to six months after they return from Malaysia.
+Stage 2: An examination is conducted at the end of the face-to-face course, and successful participants who are willing to proceed to the next stage for being certified are requested to carry out a productivity enhancement assignment in their countries within three to six months after the training course.

-Stage 3: The participants will submit project reports to the APO Secretariat for review, and a registration-based certificate will be given to successful candidates.
-All successful APO-certified productivity practitioners will be registered on the APO website: http://www.apo-tokyo.org/wedo/Certified.
+Stage 3: The participants submit reports on their productivity enhancement assignments to the APO Secretariat for review, and a registration-based certificate is given to successful candidates.

+After completing the three stages, the successful APO-certified productivity practitioners are registered on the APO website.

-Productivity practitioners must be able to diagnose the current productivity performance of any organization and then adopt and implement appropriate solutions for improvement.
-Therefore, NPOs are strongly requested to nominate professionals who are expected to work as productivity practitioners for this course.
-It is mandatory for the participants to submit productivity improvement project reports after participation in this course.
-At the end of the program, participants are expected to practice the techniques learned and continue to carry out self-development to guide junior practitioners and at the same time upgrade the level of professional assistance provided to organizations and industries.
+DPP: Advanced aims to provide participants with state-of-the-art knowledge on productivity, which enables them to diagnose the current productivity performance of any organization, adopt appropriate tools and techniques, and implement applicable solutions for improvement.
+Therefore, NPOs are requested to nominate professionals who are expected to work as productivity practitioners for this course.
+At the end of the program, they are expected to practice the techniques learned, carry out self-development plans to guide junior practitioners, and upgrade the level of professional assistance provided to organizations and industries.